 New Look for WNPS Website

-No need to stay in the dark, WNPS will keep you connected sending you a monthly eNewsletter.
-This newsletter will feature blog articles, upcoming events, and important announcements.
+No need to stay in the dark!
+WNPS keeps you connected with a monthly eNewsletter featuring blog articles, upcoming events, and important announcements.
 Open to anyone.
 If you're thinking about becoming a member, this is a great way to find out what the organization is all about.

 Botanical Rambles, is curated by Sarah Gage.
 She is a writer and editor, a broad-spectrum botanist, a cranky gardener, and an accidental bureaucrat.
 Others have also contributed content as experts in their field covering many subjects including slugs, invasive species control, gardening, and places to hike or visit.